TheUnstoppable/Essentials/docs/cms.md

 <br /><br />

 ## Examples
-Here are more examples of ECMS.
+Here are more examples of ECMSL.

 ```
 CMSChat ExampleChatModule